mozilla/bigquery-etl/sql_generators/gecko_trace/README.md

 - **traces_daily** — Daily trace counts with `stable_trace_id`.
 - **platform_counts** — Daily trace counts per platform with `stable_trace_id`.
 - **bug_reports** — Bugzilla bugs filed per `stable_trace_id`.
+- **source_revisions** — Build ids with their Searchfox tree and revisions.
+- **blame_lines** — Cached Searchfox blame data for event source lines.

+## Daily event mapper

+`sql/moz-fx-data-shared-prod/gecko_trace_aggregates/event_mapper_v1/query.py` runs at the end of the `bqetl_gecko_trace` DAG.
+It is hand-written, not generated.
+The logic is in `bigquery_etl/gecko_trace/event_mapper.py` and the Searchfox client in `bigquery_etl/gecko_trace/searchfox.py`.
+For each application it:

+1. Finds events whose (build, source file, source line) has no cached blame.
+On the first run that is every event; later it is only the new events of the day.
+It looks unknown builds up in `telemetry.buildhub2` to get the hg revision and repository, picks the Searchfox tree for the repository, and asks the Searchfox `hgrev` endpoint for the git revision.
+2. Fetches the Searchfox `blame-lines` endpoint once per revision for all lines that need it, and stores one row per event line in `gecko_trace_blame_lines_v1`.
+A revision that has no blame yet, for example a nightly from the same day, is not cached and is tried again on the next run.
+3. Gives events that share the blame triple (introducing revision, path, line) and the result the `stable_event_id` of the oldest such event.
+4. Recomputes `trace_key` from the ordered stable event ids and gives traces with the same key the `stable_trace_id` of the oldest trace.
+A trace whose events do not all map keeps its own id.

+Searchfox stores blame only for lines that were not modified.
+A line touched by a reformatting commit gets a new identity and the event counts as new, which is the same result as without the mapper.
+Builds of Android applications are not in buildhub2 and are not resolved.

 ## Weekly Bugzilla reporter